Brandon-Rozek/website/content/blog/anti-scraper-techniques.md

 ### Conclusion

 We're in a special time period where everyone is fighting to become the top AI company.
-Long term, I feel that the scrapper activity will die down.
-Similar to how there weren't as many web search scrappers out there.
+Long term, I feel that the scraper activity will die down.
+Similar to how there weren't as many web search scrapers out there.

 In the meantime, these are multiple techniques to consider if your website is suffering under heavy load.
 As for myself, I don't currently implement any of these as my website is mostly static and I haven't noticed my servers being overloaded.